 Travel from Tirano in Italy to Chur in Switzerland (or vice versa) through the UNESCO World Heritage area of the Rhaetian Railway in the Albula/Bernina Landscape.
 The train journey takes you over viaducts, through tunnels, cross Swiss meadows and past mountain lakes and peaks.

-The journey takes 4 hours during which you cover 144 kms, pass though 55 tunnels and cross 196 bridges.All this whilst enjoying the superb scenery for which Switzerland is so famous.
+The journey takes 4 hours during which you cover 144 kms, pass through 55 tunnels and cross 196 bridges.All this whilst enjoying the superb scenery for which Switzerland is so famous.
 The Alpine meadows, mountain peaks and stunning blue lakes will take your breath away.

 The railway was built between the years of 1896 and 1904 and is operated by the Rhaetian Railway.
 Part of the route on the Bernina Express is shared with the equally famous Glacier Express – another beautiful train journey to experience when in Switzerland.

-For a more comprehensive guide to traveling on the Bernina Express click to read my article all about our experience including lots of tips to ensure you make the best of this fabulous experience.
+For a more comprehensive guide to travelling on the Bernina Express click to read my article all about our experience including lots of tips to ensure you make the best of this fabulous experience.

 The Glacier Express travels between the alpine resort towns of Zermatt and St Moritz in an unforgettable train journey that crosses some of the highest peaks in the Swiss Alps.